collegeAccount/Tasty-Incremental/README.md

-# Decremental Game
+# Tasty Incremental

-The game where you try to be in as much debt as possible!
+Taste All The Flavors!